 👙 Best for: Actual swimming, sunset selfies, old-man backstrokes

-3. Mon Repos Beach – History and Tanlines
+3. Kardaki Beach – History and Tanlines

-📍 Behind the palace, darling
+📍 In the Mon Repo Park, darling

-👙 Best for: Swims + a side of culture
+👙 Best for: Swims + a side of culture and raw nature

 You came for the sea, but you’ll stay for the imperial nostalgia.
-Mon Repos is technically a palace — but locals know it’s also got a sweet little beach spot.
+Mon Repos is technically a palace, but locals know it’s also got a sweet little beach spot.
 Crystal-clear waters, pebbly goodness, and leafy shade if you’re anti-sunburn like me.

 Fun fact: This is where Prince Philip was born.
 Coincidence?
 Or was he just really good at choosing real estate?